Kotlin/dokka/examples/gradle-v2/README.md

 These projects demonstrate how to use Dokka Gradle Plugin in v2 mode.

-To learn more about how to migrate a project Dokka Gradle Pluginv 2, read the migration guide https://kotl.in/dokka-gradle-migration.
+To learn more about how to migrate a project Dokka Gradle Plugin v2, read the migration guide https://kotl.in/dokka-gradle-migration.

 | Project                                                          | Description                                                                                                                                                            |